Contemporary Art

 10. Elijah Pierce

 Elijah Pierce (1892–1984) was a self-taught wood carver who began carving at a young age using a pocket knife.
-He didn’t want to work on his father’s farm in Mississippi, instead wandering around in the woods carving names into tree trunks and carving little animals.
+He didn’t want to work on his father’s farm in Mississippi; instead, he wandered around in the woods, incising names into tree trunks and carving little animals.

 Over time, Elijah Pierce’s subject matter turned to religious scenes from the bible, as he believed God had given him the talent to carve, and it was his mission to spread the word.
-It wasn’t until the 1970s that Pierce’s work started gaining the art world’s attention, in 1982, the National Heritage Fellowship awarded him the National Endowment for the Arts, which is the United States’ highest honor in folk arts.
+It wasn’t until the 1970s that his work started gaining the art world’s attention.
+In 1982, the National Heritage Fellowship awarded him the National Endowment for the Arts, the United States’ highest honor in folk arts.
 Today, his work can be found in the permanent collections of the Philadelphia Museum of Art, the American Folk Art Museum, and the Smithsonian American Art Museum, among others.

 11. Bessie Harvey

-Bessie Harvey (1929 – 1994) was an American artist best known for her sculptures constructed out of found objects, primarily pieces of wood.
-Bessie Harvey lived in intense poverty.
-Towards the end of the Great Depression, she started making art as a way to deal with life’s struggles and survive.
-What started out as small twigs that appeared doll-like evolved over time into rather complex works of art that included a plethora of materials, including found objects and paint, to create a wide range of characters that Bessie believed God gave her the power to see.
+Bessie Harvey (1929–1994) was an American artist best known for her sculptures constructed of found objects, primarily pieces of wood.
+She lived in intense poverty.
+Towards the end of the Great Depression, she started making art as a way to deal with life’s struggles and to survive.
+What began as small twigs that appeared doll-like evolved into rather complex works of art that included many materials, including found objects and paint.
+Harvey created a wide range of characters that she believed God gave her the power to see.

-Finally being noticed in the 1980s and 1990s, with her work being more primitive than most self-taught artists, it was often regarded as mythical or related to some dark arts or spooky religions.
-Her vision and determination never waivered, as it was the pain and struggle that helped get her to where she was, and this was the motivation and perseverance that kept her going.
+Finally, in the 1980s and 1990s, her work was noticed.
+As it was more primitive than that of most self-taught artists, it was often regarded as mythical or related to some dark arts or spooky religions.
+Her vision and determination never waivered, as the pain and struggle helped get her to where she was, and this was the motivation and perseverance that kept her going.

 12. Sam Doyle

-Unfortunately, it would be another three decades after dropping out of school in the ninth grade and working odds and ends jobs before Doyle would start painting again.
-Using found materials and discarded materials, notably metal roofing and housepaint, he created a unique art style showcasing the strengths and weaknesses of his fellow residents, as well as African American legends and heroes like Jackie Robinson and Martin Luther King Jr.
+Unfortunately, it would be another three decades after dropping out of school in the ninth grade and working odd jobs before Doyle started painting again.
+Using found and discarded materials, notably metal roofing and housepaint, he created a unique art style showcasing the strengths and weaknesses of his fellow residents, as well as African American legends and heroes like Jackie Robinson and Martin Luther King Jr.

 13. Mose Tolliver

-Mose Tolliver (1918/1920 – 2006) dropped out of school after the third grade due to a lack of interest, Mose Tolliver who was born around 1920 and worked a series of odd jobs most of his life in and around Montgomery, Alabama.
+Mose Tolliver (1918/1920–2006) dropped out of school after the third grade due to a lack of interest.
+He was born around 1920 and worked odd jobs most of his life in and around Montgomery, Alabama.

-black folk artists: SHRINE Gallery recreates Mose Tolliver’s bedroom at the 2018 Outsider Art Fair // Artists Rights Society (ARS), New York; Adam Reich
+black folk artists: SHRINE Gallery recreates Mose Tolliver’s bedroom at the 2018 Outsider Art Fair / Artists Rights Society (ARS), New York City, NY, USA, Adam Reich

-SHRINE Gallery recreates Mose Tolliver’s bedroom at the 2018 Outsider Art Fair // Artists Rights Society (ARS), New York; Adam Reich
+SHRINE Gallery recreates Mose Tolliver’s bedroom at the 2018 Outsider Art Fair / Artists Rights Society (ARS), New York City, NY, USA, Adam Reich

-Tolliver’s bedroom and work were beautifully recreated by New York based SHRINE Gallery at the 2018 Outsider Art Fair, and Tolliver’s pieces can be found in over a dozen major museums across the United States, likely hung up with his signature hand-crafted hanging device, a metal soda can ring.
+New York-based SHRINE Gallery beautifully recreated Tolliver’s bedroom and work at the 2018 Outsider Art Fair.
+His pieces can be found in over a dozen major museums across the United States, likely hung up with his signature hand-crafted hanging device, a metal soda can ring.

 Bibliography